FRC3476/FRC-2023/README.md

 ### Choosing where to go

 - The same button is used to line up to scoring nodes is also used to line up to pickup positions
-    - We first decide weather we want to go to a pickup position or scoring node based on which side of the field we're on + some velocity based lookahead.
+    - We first decide whether we want to go to a pickup position or scoring node based on which side of the field we're on + some velocity based lookahead.
         - Scoring
             - The grid that we want to go is predicted based on the robot's position + a velocity lookahead.